-- 1. Physical or mental illness of the student or of a child whom the student is parenting (a physician's verification is required after four (4) consecutive days of absence for illness) - 2.
-Severe weather - 3.
-Medical appointments for the student or for a child whom the student is parenting - 4.
+- 1. Physical or mental illness of the student (a physician's verification is required after four (4) consecutive days of absence for illness - 2.
+Severe Weather - 3.
+Medical appointments for the students - 4.
 Death or serious illness of the student's family member - 5.
 Attending a funeral, wedding or graduation - 6.
 Appearance at court or for other legal matters - 7.
-Observance of religious holidays of the student's own faith - 8.
-College planning visits
+Observance of religious or cultural holidays or events of the student's culture or faith - a.
+Whenever possible the student will make the principal aware of the cultural and/or religious event and have assignments made up in advance.
+The student will be required to write a paper or make an oral report to a class concerning the event. - 8.
+College planning visits - 9.
+Any absence deemed an excused absence by the Superintendent in consultation with the building principal and counselor.